ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ### Updating allowed transit encryption modes from the CLI
 {: #fs-update-transit-encryption-cli}

-The owner of the share can change the allowed transit encryption modes type to `user_managed,none`,`user_managed` or `none`.

-[Beta]{: tag-cyan} Customers with special access to preview the new regional file share offering, can update the allowed transit encryption modes as follows:
+The owner of the share can update the allowed transit encryption modes as follows:
 - for zonal file shares, the allowed values are `ipsec,none`,`ipsec` or `none`.
 - for regional file shares, the allowed values are `stunnel,none`, `stunnel`, or `none`.